xjohnfit/MERN-Spotify-Clone/README.md

-Certainly!
-Here's a comprehensive `README.md` tailored for your MERN Spotify Clone project:

----

 # MERN Spotify Clone

 A full-stack music streaming application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 This project replicates the core features of Spotify, allowing users to play music, create playlists, and manage their library.